Nimrat Kaur: Career

+Early work and debut (2012–2015)

 After her studies, Kaur moved to Mumbai and worked as a print model.
-She began working as a theater actress appearing in plays such as Baghdad Wedding (2012), All About Women and Red Sparrow, working with directors like Sunil Shanbag and Manav Kaul.
+She began working as a theater actress, appearing in plays such as Baghdad Wedding (2012), All About Women, and Red Sparrow, working with directors like Sunil Shanbag and Manav Kaul.

-Kaur was launched in a two-part music video for the songs "Tera Mera Pyar" by Kumar Sanu and "Yeh Kya Hua" by Shreya Ghoshal in 2004.
+Kaur was launched on screen in a two-part music video for the songs "Tera Mera Pyar" by Kumar Sanu and "Yeh Kya Hua" by Shreya Ghoshal in 2004.
 The videos were directed by writer-editor Apurva Asrani.
 She also did TV advertisements.

 Kaur made her film debut with a small role in an English film, One Night with the King (2006), which was shot in Rajasthan.
 Her Hindi film debut came with Peddlers in 2012, produced by Anurag Kashyap.
 The film was screened at Cannes Film Festival to good reviews.

-Kaur came to public attention when she appeared in a Cadbury Silk commercial.
+Kaur came to public attention in India when she appeared in a mid-2013 Dairy Milk Silk commercial.

-Kaur attended the Cannes festival for the second time for the epistolary romantic film The Lunchbox (2013).
-The film was a commercial and critical success.
-Kaur received rave reviews for her portrayal of a lonely wife who begins a friendship with a man (played by Irrfan Khan) through letters.
+In 2013, Kaur also came to wider attention with her co-lead role in the epistolary romantic film The Lunchbox, when it aired at the Cannes Film Festival – her second consecutive appearance at Cannes.
+The film was a commercial and critical success, with Kaur receiving rave reviews for her portrayal of a lonely wife who begins a friendship with a stranger (Irrfan Khan) through letters in a tiffin carrier, (initially) mistakenly delivered to the stranger by a dabbawala.
 Raja Sen of Rediff.com said of Kaur's performance: "It is a disarmingly natural performance that is impossible to forget and difficult to analyse, and in this limited space one may merely express admiration."
-Jay Weissberg of Variety called her a "radiant presence" and Pratim D. Gupta of The Telegraph that "Nimrat strips off all the sentimentality to attach dignity and grace to the character.
+Jay Weissberg of Variety called her a "radiant presence", while Pratim D. Gupta of The Telegraph wrote that "Nimrat strips off all the sentimentality to attach dignity and grace to the character.
 This one's a sparkling debut."

 In 2014, Kaur appeared as ISI agent Tasneem Qureishi in the fourth season of the American TV series Homeland.
-The same year she committed to star with Rajkummar Rao in an untitled psychological drama to be directed by Saurabh Shukla.